-Design Student Joined over 2 years ago
+Design Student Joined almost 3 years ago

 The copywriting one is "edgy" in a way, although it perfectly communicates to people what copywriting is and the value of it.
 It demonstrates that the copywriter is incredibly capable of writing range of text in a large range of tones.
 It also has a single clear coherent message that is communicated towards the user in addition to having a portfolio that shows his work.

 As several persons have mentioned, this site does not achieve this.
 On one hand it is loud and abrasive, "Blunt.
 As Fuck," while on the other hand it uses ironically uses something more along the lines of corporate speak with words such as "hope, challenge, inspire" which run completely contrary to the tone of the giant header and the general bold, abrasive typography.

 Then it ends with soft edged, cute, pastel colored iconography.

 If they really are "Blunt.
 As Fuck," they really need to either go all the way and stay consistent or change their design direction.

 Click the elipse (three dots) next to a story to report it.

 I've been here for over 2 years.
 I've complained a lot about this in the past too, but DN has never been about anything but UI and web design.